Shaw358/Overview/README.md

 # Overview

 Hello!
-My name is Lucas and i'm a third years Game Development student at the Mediacollege Amsterdam.
+My name is Lucas and i'm a third years Game Development student at the Mediacollege Amsterdam.</br>
 I've thus far worked with C#, C++, NodeJS, JS, Unity, GML and GameMaker 2.

 The languages I have the most experience with are C# and C++.